If you want to get back in the habit of reading, why not start with some quality young adult literature? Here are six YA novels adults will love.

 A longer novel that’s meant for an older audience, Christy tells the story of an idealistic 19-year-old who leaves her home in Asheville, North Carolina to teach school in the Appalachian highlands.
 The story is loosely based on events in the life of Catherine Marshall’s mother.

 Breeder by K. B. Hoyle

 This is a dystopian story about a girl called “Seventeen” whose role in the Unified World Order is to birth genetically perfect babies.
 If you want an exciting page-turner, this is it!
-Breeder is streamlined and flawlessly executed, with gradually unfolding mysteries that will leave you intrigued and eagerly awaiting the next book in the series.
-(Criminal comes out later this year.)
+Breeder is streamlined and flawlessly executed, with gradually unfolding mysteries that will leave you intrigued and eagerly looking for the next book in the trilogy.

 Ella Enchanted by Gail Carson Levine

 I know there are endless fairytale retellings to choose from these days, but this one helped to start the craze, and is a Newberry Honor book for good reason.
 It’s a really fun twist on the original story, but still feels like a classic–no revisionist tinkering.

 Read these novels and let me know what you think!
 And I’d love to hear about your best-loved young adult books, too!